 Some sleep apnea sufferers also seek treatment to shrink excess tissue in the mouth or throat with a series of injections, which is designed to alleviate airway blockage that causes obstructive sleep apnea.
 Stiffening mouth or throat tissues with a small, surgically implanted piece of plastic may also have the same effect.

 Jaw repositioning with orthognathic surgery is also an effective sleep apnea treatment in some patients, and facial surgeon Dr. Quereshy will perform a detailed assessment of your maxillofacial anatomy to determine whether this or other sleep apnea treatment options are right for you.

-Sleep apnea surgery in Cleveland an Medina Ohio is usually performed under general anesthesia and involves at least 1-2 weeks of recovery before you are healed and breathing easier.
+Sleep apnea surgery is usually performed under general anesthesia and involves at least 1-2 weeks of recovery before you are healed and breathing easier.

 The Visage Surgical Institute is located in Medina, Ohio and serves local patients suffering from sleep apnea, as well as those from the greater Cleveland and Akron metro areas.
 For more information about sleep apnea treatment and surgery, or to schedule a consultation with Dr. Quereshy, please call Visage Surgical Institute Medina Phone Number 330-721-2323.

 Service areas include: Medina, Cleveland, Columbus, Akron, Parma, Brunswick, Solon, Fairlawn, Cleveland Heights, Hudson, Wadsworth, Cuyahoga Falls, Strongsville & Kent Ohio.